Displaying present location in the site.

 Compliance Promotion at Consolidated Subsidiaries

-The presidents of our domestic consolidated subsidiaries take ownership of proposing and implementing compliance measures with guidance and support from the Compliance Division, corporate divisions, units and business units responsible for each subsidiary.
+The presidents of our consolidated subsidiaries in Japan take ownership of proposing and implementing compliance measures with guidance and support from the Compliance Division, corporate divisions, units, and business units responsible for each subsidiary.

-In regard to overseas consolidated subsidiaries, the five regional headquarters, including the subsidiaries under them worldwide, further strengthen compliance.
+In regard to consolidated subsidiaries abroad, the five Regional Headquarters (RHQ), including the subsidiaries under them worldwide, further strengthen compliance.

-NEC has also established channels for reporting compliance-related issues regularly, and as the need arises, from the domestic and overseas consolidated subsidiaries to headquarters in Japan.
+NEC has also established channels for reporting compliance-related issues regularly, and as the need arises, from the consolidated subsidiaries in Japan and abroad to Headquarters in Japan.

 Conducting Various Initiatives for NEC Compliance Day

 To establish compliance as part of NEC’s corporate culture, we conduct various activities to spread information and raise awareness for NEC Compliance Day.

 First, officers including the President and CLCO and all department managers (approximately 130 people), and the presidents of consolidated subsidiaries in Japan and abroad communicate messages to underscore the importance of compliance to all employees.
 In addition, each employee of NEC Corporation makes a “Compliance Action Declaration” to show their own initiatives to make compliance part of the corporate culture.